PelegMarelly/Python-IDS-Detector/README.md

 * **Console Output:** The detector terminal will log the threat type, source IP, and specific details (e.g., "XMAS Scan detected").
 * **GUI Alert:** A pop-up warning window will appear on the screen, notifying the user of the malicious activity.

-## Disclaimer

-This project is for educational purposes only.
-The `attacker.py` script should only be used on networks and devices you own or have explicit permission to test.